Krillh/Airzlinshire/Majel/Majel Reference Grammar.md

 Suffixes are used to turn a word from a noun into another part of speech (except particles).
 There are multiple suffixes, like -rai that means "similar to / like".
 It turns a word into an adjective that describes something as similar to the root of the adjective.

-Though there are a few suffixes that are used commonly, artistically, any word can be used as a suffix.
+Though there are a few suffixes that are used commonly, but artistically, any word can be used as a suffix.
 # Syntax
 Majel follows a strict "Subject Verb Object" (SVO) word ordering.